ESBenchmark/ESBench/docs/api/profiler.md

 const dataSizeProfiler = {
-	// In onStart hook, we define a size metric. onStart(ctx) {
+	// In onStart hook, we define a size metric.
-		ctx.defineMetric({
+	onStart: ctx=> ctx.defineMetric({
         // The value should be stored in `metrics.size`
 		key: "size",
         // How to format the metric into string.
 		format: "{dataSize}",
         // The value is comparable, so `*.ratio` and `*.diff` columns can be drived from it.
 		analysis: MetricAnalysis.Compare,
         // For compression algorithms, the smaller the result the better.
 		lowerIsBetter: true,
-		});
-	},
+	}),
     // This hook is run once per benchmark case.
     // Use `BenchCase.invoke` to call the workload function. async onCase(ctx, case_, metrics) {